-With billions of users on social media, Facebook and Instagram ads are a fast way to place your images in front of ideal clients.
-As a process that changes quite often, though, ads can be challenging to master.
+With billions of users on both Facebook and Instagram, social media ads are a fast way to place your images in front of ideal clients.
+As a process that changes quite often, though, photographer ads can be challenging to master.
 How can you quickly learn the ins-and-outs of advertising to expand your reach on each platform?

-In our Online Training: How to Use Facebook and Instagram Ads for Your Wedding Photography Business, Jesse and Becky Morquecho of Idealust provided solutions to help you create effective ads that get you the results you need to book clients and grow your photography business.
+In our Online Training: How to Use Facebook and Instagram Ads for Your Wedding Photography Business, Jesse and Becky Morquecho of Idealust provided solutions to help you create effective Facebook ads and Instagram ads that get you the results you need to grow your photography business.
 Here are the top 5 tips from their Online Training.

 1. Advertise with Purpose